In this video we'll look at how to trace a formula error.

-Below, we have a sales target, and calculations that are mean to calculate a bonus when the sales target is exceeded.
+Below the table, we have a sales target and calculations that are meant to calculate a bonus when the sales target is exceeded.

 As you can see, these calculations aren't working at the moment and there are a number of NA errors in the worksheet.

-one way to trace this error in manually in Excel is just to start clicking into cells with errors to see what the formulas are doing.
+One way to trace this error manually in Excel is to start clicking into formulas with errors to see what the formulas are doing and which other cells they reference.
 For example, in G11, we can see a SUM formula, and we can guess that this formula is throwing an error because it refers to another cell that displays an error, F11.

-F11 in turn is includes a reference to F9, which is also showing NA.
+F11 in turn includes a reference to F9, which also displays the NA error.

 So, the first thing to notice is that one error often leads to another.
 In many cases, this means that if you can fix the source error, you can fix other errors at the same time.

-If I type a zero into F9, all the errors are resolved at once.
+If I type a zero into cell F9, all the errors are resolved at once.

 Let me undo that and let's look at a tool that can make this visual tracing easier.

-Excel will draw errors in red that flow backwards to the source of the problem.
-In this case, we can see that the error in G11 is caused by an error in F11 which in turn is caused by the error in F9.
+Excel will draw errors in red that indicate the source of the problem.
+In this case, we can see that the error in G11 is caused by an error in F11, which in turn is caused by the error in F9.

-Click remove errors button to clear the arrows.
+Click the Remove Arrows button to remove the arrows.

-You can also access trace errors directly from the smart tag menu that appears when an error is flagged by Excel.
+You can also trace errors directly from the Smart Tag menu that appears when an error is flagged by Excel.

-If I select C17, then click the smart tag, I can select Trace Error in the menu.
-Now we can see that the error in C17 is part of an even larger chain of errors that leads back to the error in F9.
+If I select C17, then click the Smart Tag, I can select Trace Error in the menu.
+Now we can see that the error in C17 is part of an even larger chain of errors that leads back to cell F9.

 The Excel SUM function returns the sum of values supplied.
 These values can be numbers, cell references, ranges, arrays, and constants, in any combination.
 SUM can handle up to 255 individual arguments.